zama-ai/concrete/docs/execution-analysis/progressbar.md

 ```

 {% hint style="info" %}
-It is not a uniform progressbar.
-For example, when the progressbar shows 50%, this does not mean that half of the execution is performed in terms of seconds.
-Instead, it means that half of the nodes in the graph have been calculated.
-Since different node types can take a different amount of time, this should not be used to get an ETA.
+The progress bar does not measure time.
+When it shows 50%, it indicates that half of the nodes in the computation graph have been processed, not that half of the time has elapsed.
+The duration of processing different node types may vary, so the progress bar should not be used to estimate the remaining time.
 {% endhint %}

 Once the progressbar fills and execution completes, you will see the following figure: